 All mortars and renders used in the building are hydraulic lime based.

 The Propagation House...

 lies on the north side of the spine wall.
 Evidence remains to suggest that this house was built at the same time as the late 19th C rebuild of this Citrus House.
-For a period it fell into disrepair, it has now renovated using the same principles that were applied to the Citrus House.
+For a period it fell into disrepair, it has now been renovated using the same principles that were applied to the Citrus House.
 All the original cast iron structural members remained, this has allowed it to be reconstructed as accurately to the original as possible.

 Taking a step back in time...

 it is easy to imagine the gardeners working in these wonderful greenhouses having a relatively comfortable time, especially during the Welsh winter months, working in the warm atmosphere.
 However the lifespan of many such gardeners was a short one.
 The chemical sprays, including arsenic, that Victorian gardeners used to kill the unwanted insect life in their glasshouses, ultimately did for many of the gardeners themselves.